Herbert-NING/Mein-Math/README.md

 Notes for disvrete-math
 Notes for Naive Set Theory
 Notes for Galois Theory
-Add my personal Collections
+Add my personal Collections about NOTE and WEBSEITE FOR BOOK
 Notes for LaTeX

 TO SIMPLIFY LIST:
 Notes for Git.